-When you set out to pack on some dense muscle mass, there are a few dietary staples you should keep in mind.
+When you set out to start packing on muscle mass, there are a few dietary staples you should keep in mind.
 Lean protein is at the top of the list followed by quality carbohydrates and healthy fats.
 Obviously training is a large factor here, but we will save that for another time!

 What to eat